Haefliger cohomology of complete Riemannian foliations: Introduction

-\begin{ack} This work originated from the discussion with Gilbert Hector about the alternative proof of Masa and Dom\'{i}nguez's theorems via Haefliger cohomology.
-The author is very grateful to him for so much stimulating discussions.
-Lemma~\ref{lem:lied} is due to him.
-The author is very grateful to Jes\'{u}s Antonio \'{A}lvarez L\'{o}pez for helpful discussion, the guidance on functional analysis and many valuable comments on the first manuscript.
-The author is very grateful to Xos\'{e} Maria Masa V\'{a}zquez for helpful discussions. \end{ack}
+\begin{ack} The author is very grateful to Gilbert Hector for stimulative discussions.
+Lemma~\ref{lem:lied} in the case of trivial coefficient is due to him.
+The author is very grateful to Jes\'{u}s Antonio \'{A}lvarez L\'{o}pez for helpful discussions and many valuable comments on the first manuscript.
+The author is very grateful to Xos\'{e} Maria Masa V\'{a}zquez and Jos\'{e} Ignacio Royo Prieto for helpful discussions.
+The author is very grateful to anonymous referee to point out errors in the manuscript.
+This paper was written during the stay of the author at Institut des Hautes \'{E}tudes Scientifiques, Institut Mittag-Leffler and Centre de Recerca Matem\`{a}tica and University of Santiago de Compostela; he is very grateful for their hospitality. \end{ack}